markimus-maximus/AirBnB-Data-Modelling/README.md

 ### Creating a simple regression model as baseline

+The aim of the regression modelling was to predict the price per night with numerical categories as the features.
 As a baseline for comparison, a linear regression model was created.
 The function `get_baseline_score(regression_model, data_subsets, folder)` was created to take the split data (above) to train the model, and a folder to later output metrics.

 ### Evaluate the regression model performance